thuqining/thuqining.github.io/_pages/about.md

 [2016.12] Honored to receive the Special Prize of China Instrument & Control Society Scholarship!

 [2016.12] Honored to receive the National Scholarship!

+[2016.09] Honored to receive the First Prize of the National College Student Mathematics Competition (Top 5 in Tianjin, Top 20 in China)!